 14. Upcycled Elegance

 Repurpose your milk can with elegant finishes like metallic spray paint.
 This gives it a sleek, modern twist while maintaining its vintage charm.
 It’s a simple way to elevate any space with a touch of glamour.
+For more inspiration, explore these sleek modern outdoor wall lighting ideas.

 15. Children’s Garden